 Little is known about the cause of pre-school wheeze, or recurrent wheeze, which typically lasts several months and is usually triggered by viral respiratory tract infection.
 It could also be a sign of childhood asthma.
 In the latest study, Swedish researchers found that children who were fed fish before nine months of age were half as likely to develop pre-school wheeze by 4.5 years old.
 However, the children were more likely to have pre-school wheeze if they were treated with an antibiotic after birth or if the mother took the drug paracetamol during pregnancy.

 The researchers looked at 4,171 children over a four-year period.
 The mothers answered questions about their child’s diet at six months, 12 months and 4.5 years of age.
 The study found that 1 in 5 children had at least one episode of wheezing while 1 in 20 had recurrent wheeze, characterized by three or more episodes, over the last year.
 The authors had previously reported that fish contains properties that reduce allergy risks, including eczema in infancy and allergic rhinitis during pre-school.
 Now, they confirmed that eating fish does have a beneficial effect, at least in preventing pre-school wheeze.

 The study says that the children were most often fed white fish, followed by salmon and flat fish, such as halibut.

-The purpose of the study was to identify risk and prevention factors for pre-school wheeze, especially regarding exposure to medication and in relation to fish consumption, says lead author Dr. Emma Goksor from the Queen Silvia Children’s Hospital at the University of Gothenburg in Sweden, in a press release.
+The purpose of the study was to identify risk and prevention factors for pre-school wheeze, especially in relation to fish and exposure to medication, says lead author Dr. Emma Goksor from the Queen Silvia Children’s Hospital at the University of Gothenburg in Sweden, in a press release.

 This observational study was published in the Acta Paediatrica.